Justadudeinspace/blux-lite/docs/README.md

 ---

 ## 📊 Reference Tables
-- [MODELS_TABLE.md](MODELS_TABLE.md) — Model catalog with RAM tiers, quant suggestions, and links.
+- [Engines and Models](ENGINES_MODELS.md) — Model and engine catalog with RAM tiers, quant suggestions, and links.
-- [ENGINES_TABLE.md](ENGINES_TABLE.md) — Engines, detection, RAM tiers, quant suggestions, links, and build commands.

 ---